-The board evaluated this proposed rule and performed an analysis of whether it constitutes a taking under Texas Government Code, Chapter 2007.
-The specific purpose of this rule is to correct a reference from a previous rulemaking.
+The board evaluated these rule amendments and performed an analysis of whether it constitutes a taking under Texas Government Code, Chapter 2007.
+The specific purpose of these amendments is to correct a reference from a previous rulemaking, clarify the roles of the regional water planning group and its designated political subdivision during the funding application process, and to revise eligibility requirements for travel expenses associated with regional water planning.

-The board's analysis indicates that Texas Government Code, Chapter 2007 does not apply to this proposed rule because this is an action that is reasonably taken to fulfill an obligation mandated by state law, which is exempt under Texas Government Code §2007.003(b)(4).
+The board's analysis indicates that Texas Government Code, Chapter 2007 does not apply to this rulemaking because this is an action that is reasonably taken to fulfill an obligation mandated by state law, which is exempt under Texas Government Code §2007.003(b)(4).
 The board is the agency that administers the regional water planning process in order to develop a state water plan.

-Nevertheless, the board further evaluated this proposed rule and performed an assessment of whether it constitutes a taking under Texas Government Code, Chapter 2007.
-Promulgation and enforcement of this proposed rule would be neither a statutory nor a constitutional taking of private real property.
-Specifically, the subject proposed regulation does not affect a landowner's rights in private real property because this rulemaking does not burden nor restrict or limit the owner's right to property and reduce its value by 25% or more beyond that which would otherwise exist in the absence of the regulation.
-In other words, this rule requires compliance with state law regarding the state water planning process.
-Therefore, the proposed rule does not constitute a taking under Texas Government Code, Chapter 2007.
+Nevertheless, the board further evaluated this rulemaking and performed an assessment of whether it constitutes a taking under Texas Government Code, Chapter 2007.
+Promulgation and enforcement of these amended rules would be neither a statutory nor a constitutional taking of private real property.
+Specifically, the amendments do not affect a landowner's rights in private real property because this rulemaking does not burden nor restrict or limit the owner's right to property and reduce its value by 25% or more beyond that which would otherwise exist in the absence of the regulation.
+In other words, this rulemaking requires compliance with state law regarding the state water planning process.
+Therefore, the rulemaking does not constitute a taking under Texas Government Code, Chapter 2007.